 - Talk with your health care provider before using these medicines if you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or internal bleeding in the past.

-If your finger has not healed at the end of treatment, your health care provider may recommend another 4 weeks of wearing the splint.
+If your finger has not healed at the end of treatment, your provider may recommend another 4 weeks of wearing the splint.

 - Your finger is still swollen at the end of your treatment time